 The Antioch Initiative envisions a network of diverse, indigenous churches desiring to multiply the supremacy of Christ, by making disciples of all nations through the preaching of the gospel and the planting of Intentional Gospel-Centered communities throughout the world (Genesis 12:1-3; Isaiah 43:7-21; Matthew 28:18-20; Mark 14:15; Luke 24:44-49; John 20:21; Acts 1:8).

-While the Antioch Initiative is a Gospel, Church Planting ministry, and not an NGO, we cannot ignore the oppressive living conditions of some of the countries we work in, so Ai endeavors to empower the people through micro-business loans to start self-sustaining businesses to help the people earn a life-giving wage, and then, in turn, serve the Lord with their basic needs met.
-Ai has also worked with refugees and has given aid during Covid (Matthew 25:31-40).
+While the Antioch Initiative is a Gospel, Church Planting ministry, and not an NGO, we cannot ignore the oppressive living conditions of some of the countries we work in, so Ai endeavors to empower people by directing them to organizations that give micro-loans to start self-sustaining businesses to help the people earn a life-giving wage, and then, in turn, serve the Lord with their basic needs met.
+Ai has also been able to give some aid during times of crises (Matthew 25:31-40).

 Reaching the people with the truth of the gospel contextually, and bringing people to repentance and faith in Jesus Christ as their Lord and Savior.
 Then strengthening new believers in the teachings of Jesus Christ through discipleship and connecting them to healthy indigenous churches with qualified leadership.